MSeveri96/MANULS/README.md

-This first version of the code works with 2-D scans of the potential energy surface.
+This first version of the code works with 1-D and  2-D scans of the potential energy surface.

 ## Prerequisites
 The script has been tested with: